faizaans-spektra/mslearn-fabric/Instructions/Labs/MS-02-data-warehouse.md

     ![](./Images/p2t3p5.png)

 1. Hide the following columns in your Fact and Dimension tables that are not necessary to create a report.
 Note that this does not remove the columns from the model; it simply hides them from view on the report canvas.
-Right click on the column name and select **Hide in report view**.
+Right-click on the column name and select **Hide in report view**.

     - From FactSalesOrder
         - **SalesOrderDateKey**